An Ordinary Man

 To be a useful vessel we must be filled with the Holy Spirit and with true Faith from God and in God alone!
 That’s what these 300 men and Gideon had to do and that’s what we have to do too!

 The other point to linger upon is the matter of “alertness”.
 This is also crucial when you are in a battle.
 And an obedient servant of the Lord is often in some sort of spiritual battle.
 I remember becoming keenly aware of the scriptures that said we are to “watch and pray”.
 I used to jokingly say, “But what have I to watch?”
 I suppose there is so much one can watch on the internet but one needs to be selective.
 I feel that getting at least some understanding on the current state of the church and the world is beneficial to remaining alert and helps consequently in the “praying” part of our Lord’s commandment to “Watch and pray”.
-Also to stay spiritually alert requires spending time in God’s company with private bible reading and prayer and praise, growing in the love relationship with Him.
+Also to stay spiritually alert requires spending time in God’s company with private Bible reading and prayer and praise, growing in the love relationship with Him.
 This latter is absolutely vital for the Christian who wants to be strong in the Lord.

 Ephesians 6:10-13 exhorts us:

 “ Finally, my brethren, be strong in the Lord and in the power of His might.
-Put on the whole armor of God, that you may be able to stand against the wiles of the devil.
+Put on the whole armour of God, that you may be able to stand against the wiles of the devil.
 For we do not wrestle against flesh and blood, but against principalities, against powers, against the rulers of the darkness of this age, against spiritual hosts of wickedness in the heavenly places.
-Therefore take up the whole armor of God, that you may be able to withstand in the evil day, and having done all, to stand.“
+Therefore take up the whole armour of God, that you may be able to withstand in the evil day, and having done all, to stand.“